DataWithLj/global_electronics_retail/docs/README.md

 * **Online Fulfillment:** The remaining 13,165 records contained valid delivery timestamps, all corresponding strictly to online store orders.

 ### Duplicate Checking
-To find if there's duplicate in `customer` table, the was inspected if there customers that have the same name and birthday.
+To find if there's duplicate in `customer` table, the table was inspected if there are customers that have the same name and birthday.
 The query didn't return any data.
-To find if there's duplicate in `exchange_rates` table, the was inspected if there exchange rates that have the same date and curreny.
+To find if there's duplicate in `exchange_rates` table, the table was inspected if there are exchange rates that have the same date and currency.
+The query didn't return any data.
+To find if there's duplicate in `products` table, the table was inspected if there are products that have the same product name, brand, color, and subcategory.
 The query didn't return any data.